Arriving at your accommodation

 Re-forming your household

-Even though you’ve lived with your flatmates a while, the break over the holidays means you are forming a new household again.
+Even though you’ve lived with your flatmates for a while, the interruption to this means you are forming a new household again.
 The same guidance applies to the first time round.
 Remind yourself by reading our staying in your accommodation page.

 In essence: be sensible, follow FACTS and make use of the free testing on campus to check you are well.